Global and regional/continental trends in family size, sex ratios, and ageing/greying

 France has a current population of 64.6million people, which the government is working at accelerating to 75 million by 2050.
 Many bodies, including the United Nations, are sceptical about the feasibility of this goal, given that the replacement level of France will never really reach and exceed the replacement level

 Second case study of Singapore: Summarized in this YouTube Video:

-Case study of China’s One Child Policy:
+Case study of China’s One-Child Policy:

-After China was invaded and occupied by Japan in the World War II, they wanted to strengthen their military.
+After China was invaded and occupied by Japan in World War II, they wanted to strengthen their military.
 Deng Xiaoping thought it would make her a stronger economic nation.
 To do this, they encouraged citizens to have more children, because a bigger population potentially meant a stronger army.
 This policy would have been fine if China had the resources and technology to match.
 However, they did not and coupled with the crippling policies of the Cultural Revolution, mass famines ensued.
 It is estimated that up to 30 million died during the 1960s and 1970s.
 This was not a sustainable policy, so the Chinese government was forced to introduce an anti-natalist policy.

 The one-child policy was introduced in 1979 because floods and famine made it impossible to feed the people as stated earlier.
 The policy has seen many developments and changes throughout the years.